 Political humor is not for everyone because someone is going to be the butt of the joke.
 But by taking real life events and adding a fictional plot makes the punchline a little better.
 It also helps when the point you are making is self-evident and that is the case in The Case of Exploding Mangoes by Mohammed Hanif.
-Read our book review below!
+Find out why this satirical novel has been highly regarded by many people!

 The Case of Exploding Mangoes: Summary